 Healthcare is an industry like no other.
 While it’s very much in demand, the subject matter remains complicated and the responsibility high.
 Healthcare software development is a challenge for IT professionals.
-When it’s done right, the solutions can be truly revolutionary.
+When it’s done right, the results can be truly revolutionary.

-In this article, we’re going to have a closer look at the most interesting healthcare software solutions on the market.
+In this article, we’re going to have a closer look at the most interesting healthcare software apps on the market.
 Let’s start with software that helps with one of the critical issues in healthcare: communication.